Google Fax: How to Send and Receive Faxes with a Google Fax Number

 “Individually identifiable health information should be protected with reasonable administrative, technical, and physical safeguards to ensure its confidentiality, integrity, and availability and to prevent unauthorized or inappropriate access, use, or disclosure.”

-For those who want to get rid of a fax machine, using a service with an online fax number is an easy and fast solution.
+For those who want to get rid of a fax machine, using an online fax company is an easy and fast solution to send and receive faxes.
 With an online fax number you can receive a fax straight on your computer without any type of physical installation.

-What are the benefits of a digital fax number?
-There are many ways this type of number will improve your faxing experience:
+What are the benefits you enjoy when you get a Google fax number?
+There are many ways online faxing will improve your faxing experience:

 - It’s faster.